XAmple-Development/Discord_Bot_Boilerplate_Node.JS/README.md

 ## Introduction

-`NamVr` Discord Bot Template is an open source discord.js based bot template to get started on a new bot project.
+Discord Bot Template is an open source discord.js based bot template to get started on a new bot project.
 It is classic javascript template, not requiring any external dependencies unlike other famous frameworks.
 (This is not a framework!)
 You can scale any kind of bot project using this template. (single server based or multiple server based) It all depends on your creativity!

 > 🛠️ **NEW!** _This template now supports **in-built typing (typescript-assistance) support** too, which means you will get all typescript-like assistant in vanilla javascipt!
 (Visual Studio Code tested, working 100% as expected)_